-- <distribution>, string, optional field, name of the distribution that is associated to this variable.
-Its name needs to be contained in the <Distributions> block explained in Section 11.
-If this node is not present, the <lowerBound> and <upperBound> XML nodes must be inputted. - <lowerBound>, float, optional field, lower limit of integration domain for this dimension (variable).
+- <outputName>, string, required field, specifies the name of the output variable where the probability is going to be stored.
+Note: This variable name must be listed in the <Output> field of the Output DataObject - <distribution>, string, optional field, name of the distribution that is associated to this variable.
+Its name needs to be contained in the <Distributions> block explained in Section 9.
+If this node is not present, the <lowerBound> and <upperBound> XML nodes must be inputted.
+It requires the following two attributes: - class, required string attribute, is the main "class" the listed object is from, the only acceptable class for this post-processor is 'Distributions'; - type, required string attribute, is the type of distributions, i.e. Normal, Uniform. - <lowerBound>, float, optional field, lower limit of integration domain for this dimension (variable).
 If this node is not present, the <distribution> XML node must be inputted. - <upperBound>, float, optional field, upper limit of integration domain for this dimension (variable).
 If this node is not present, the <distribution> XML node must be inputted. - <tolerance>, float, optional field, specifies the tolerance for numerical integration confidence.